csabagabor/Basic-Shell-implementation-in-C/README.md

 - supports some internal commands such as `cd`, `echo`, `pwd`, though it does not support all of them

 **Some examples**
-It has a bultin help accessible by typing `help`
+It has a bultin help menu accessible by typing `help`
 ![bandicam 2018-06-26 13-29-20-004](https://user-images.githubusercontent.com/37183688/41937889-696b75b6-7946-11e8-818e-a32b9da75f51.jpg)

 Output redirection: